Newton's theorem of revolving orbits: Proposition 43; Problem 30

-Since k is a constant, the second particle also sweeps out equal areas in equal times.
-Therefore, by Proposition 2, the second particle is also acted upon by a central force F_{2}(r).
-This is the conclusion of Proposition 43.
+The ratio of dA_{2} to dA_{1} is k for any infinitesimal time increment, and so it is generally true that the second particle sweeps out k times as much area as the first particle in the same amount of time.
+Therefore, the second particle also sweeps out equal areas in equal times, and by Proposition 2, the second particle is also acted upon by a central force F_{2}(r).